This blog post was updated on October 8, 2021.

 The Stanley Hotel Night Spirit Tour

-Set in Estes Park, Colorado, right at the edge of Rocky Mountain National Park, ghost hunters have long flocked to the Stanley Hotel.
+Set in Estes Park, Colorado, right at the edge of Rocky Mountain National Park, ghost hunters have long flocked to The Stanley Hotel.
 Designed by F.O.
 Stanley, this historic hotel opened its doors in 1909 and remains on the National Register of Historic Places.
-Many guests and employees have detailed the Stanley’s paranormal activity.
+Many guests and employees have detailed The Stanley’s paranormal activity.
 In fact, a one-night stay was enough for Stephen King to find inspiration for The Shining.
-You can join the hotel’s Night Spirit Tour to learn a little bit more about what makes the Stanley such a hotbed for ghosts and hear the stories surrounding these spirits wandering about the over 100-year-old hotel.
+You can join the hotel’s Spirited Night Tour to learn a little bit more about what makes The Stanley such a hotbed for ghosts and hear the stories surrounding these spirits wandering about the 100-year-old hotel.
 The tour lasts just over an hour and photography is welcome.

 The Crescent Hotel and Spa Ghost Tour

 Eureka Springs, Arkansas might seem like a quiet historic town, but it harbors what is considered one of the most haunted hotels in America.
 Hailing from 1886, it was the Crescent Hotel and Spa’s brief time as a hospital, led by Norman G. Baker, that might be a contributing factor to its increased paranormal activity.
 Baker posed as a doctor, despite possessing no degree or qualifications.
 He along with some of his patients are said to haunt the place.
 Nightly ghost tours detail the main stories of patients and other guests that never checked out.